Lund-Org/discord-bot-v2/README.md

 ⚠ Be careful to have the `applications.commands` in the scope Copy the url and use it to add the bot to your server

+#### Setup the channel ids

+When we notify for some feature or monitor a channel, we need their channel id.
+They are set in the DiscordNotificationChannel table of the database.
+You have 6 cases :

+- BIRTHDAY : The channel where the birthday wish will be done
+- MEME : The meme channel we are monitoring to check the messages
+- SHOP : The shop channel for the gacha where the threads are created
+- FOOTBALL : The sport channel to warn for football events
+- NBA : The sport channel to warn for NBA events
+- MOTORSPORT : The sport channel to warn for motorsport events

+To enable the developper mode in your settings, then right click on the channel and copy the id

 #### Environment variables

 Copy the .env.dist as a .env